 Smoking is the most common way people use marijuana.
-People smoke out of joints (homemade marijuana cigarettes), blunts (hollowed-out cigars filled with marijuana), bongs (usualy glass water pipes), bubblers (mini-bongs the size of a pipe) and hookahs.
+People smoke joints (homemade marijuana cigarettes), blunts (hollowed-out cigars filled with marijuana), bongs (usually glass water pipes), bubblers (mini-bongs the size of a pipe) and hookahs.
 Some marijuana smokers are more creative and make homemade bongs or pipes out of objects such as fruit, soda bottles or cans, corn cobs, etc.

-Vaping (sometimes referred to as “juuling” or “juling” after the name of a brand) is using devices that vaporize the active ingredients in marijuana.
+Vaping (sometimes referred to as “JUULing” after a popular brand name) is using devices that vaporize the active ingredients in marijuana.
 Many people use vaporizers because they claim to allow the user to inhale marijuana without some of the harmful or irritating health risks most commonly associated with smoking a blunt, joint or bong.
 Many believe you get “higher” by this method as well.
 Others may choose to “vape” because vaporizers don’t produce as strong of a marijuana smell as other methods.
 Vaporizers are often small, sleek and look like a regular writing pen or an e-cigarette.

 Oils are concentrates of marijuana often swallowed and/or digested either by cooking, baking or mixing with food or in capsule form.
 Oils are used in many of the methods discussed below.

 Tinctures are liquids extracted from the cannabis plant using alcohol.
 They are used by placing drops under the tongue for fast absorption.
 This is a highly-potent, highly-concentrated form of marijuana that is known to produce a fast-acting, intense high.
 Many tinctures are intended for medical marijuana use.